Welcome to No Sleepless Nights – a resource and blog which aims to help you sleep better at night.

 It’s not an official term, but I call myself a part-time insomniac because it comes and goes.
-It’s just one of many light-hearted ways I’ve developed to cope with it.
+It’s just one of many light-hearted ways I’ve developed to try and cope with it.

-Ever since my early teens I’ve struggled with insomnia, and still to this day in my thirties it’s an issue from time to time.
+Ever since my early teens I’ve struggled with insomnia, and even now as I approach 40 it’s an issue from time to time.

 With some key lifestyle and attitude changes though, I’ve managed to reduce how often it occurs.

 To tell you a bit about my background, I studied Psychology in the 1990s at University College London and worked in mental health for many years.

 My understanding of sleep and sleep disorders, however, doesn’t just come from my education.
 It comes from a combination of personal experience and a huge amount of time passionately researching the topics I write about.

 It’s important that you understand this background though.
 If you’re reading this site to get help, or even to do your own research for educational purposes, please remember that I’m not a doctor or medical professional.